Configure bypass MFA criteria for an Akamai identity provider

 - CA certificate issuer.
 Select the Root CA that you want to use to validate the client certificate.
 You should have uploaded a certificate for EAA under .

 - Certificate Identity Attribute .
-Select the attribute in the certificate that is used to identify the user.
+Select the attribute to identify the user in the certificate.

 - Certificate identity is